AskXclaim/Pokedex/README.md

 2. Clone the Pokedex repository. [link to repository location](https://github.com/AskXclaim/Pokedex)<br/>
 3. Once cloning is complete browse to the location of the cloned repository and into the Pokedex folder <br/>
 you should find the Pokedex.sln file, right-click it and open with Visual Studio .<br/>
-4. When the project is completely opened in Visual Studio press F5.
-This would lunch the project and take you to a Swagger page<br/>
+4. When the project is completely opened in Visual Studio click Run.<br/>
-that allows the testing of the two available endpoints.
+This would lunch the project and take you to a Swagger page that allows the testing of the two available endpoints.<br/>
+Please ensure you are running Visual Studio as an Admin.

 ### On Windows:<a name="on_windows"/>
 1. Download and install visual studio 2019 with administrative rights and staying with the default recommendations.<br/>